ekliao/EricLiaoDigitalGarden/src/site/notes/00 Eric Liao Interpreting.md

 ## Welcome!

-Welcome to my digital garden!
-It's a collection of notes in various stages of maturity and polish, open to the world, FWIW.
-Created April 16, 2023, it is still nascent but an exciting start. 千里之行，始於足下。 (*A journey of a thousand miles begins with a single step.*) Read [[This digital garden's raison d'être\|this digital garden's raison d'être]].
+Welcome to my “digital garden”!
+It's a collection of notes in various stages of maturity and polish, open to the world.
+Created April 16, 2023, it is still nascent but an exciting start.
+After all, 千里之行，始於足下。 *A journey of a thousand miles begins with a single step.* Read its [[This digital garden's raison d'être\|raison d'être]].

 ## Contact, Comment, Question?